ariarobotics/robotic-autonomy/ros2/02_workspaces_packages/README.md

 **Underlays vs Overlays**
 Underlays are the existing packages that workspace runs on (eg. ROS 2) Overlays are the packages that the workspace brings in itself.
+For simplicity, we’ll be sourcing the basic ros2 install as our underlay for this tutorial:
+``source /opt/ros/humble/setup.bash``

 Build command